 The third article in this issue by Jani Katarina Taituha Wilson, titled Māori Resistance in New Zealand feature film history.
 This paper examines three distinctive examples of collective resistance by Māori in New Zealand film history to demonstrate the significance of resistance in the development of the film industry in Aotearoa.
 Overall the paper sheds light on how silence has been used by Māor as a powerful mechanism to protest and resist in New Zealand film history.

 The co-authored commentary piece by Tyron Love, Jörg Finsterwalder and Alastair Tombs, titled Māori knowledge and consumer tribes is the first article in the themed supplement for volume 7(1) Whai Rawa – research for Māori economies.
 The paper considers the ways in which consumer research may benefit from stronger engagement with Māori ways of knowing.

-The second paper in the Whai Rawa theme is co-authored by Maria Amoamo, Diane Ruwhiu and Lynette Carter and is titled Framing the Māori economy: The complex business of Māori business.
-This paper challenges the dominant Western/capitalist rational economic model and argues that a diverse economies framework for research and analysis will better enable the stories of Māori Small to Medium Enterprises to be represented in the Māori eonomy
+The final paper in the Whai Rawa theme is co-authored by Maria Amoamo, Diane Ruwhiu and Lynette Carter and is titled Framing the Māori economy: The complex business of Māori business.
+This paper challenges the dominant Western/capitalist rational economic model and argues that a diverse economies framework for research and analysis will better enable the stories of Māori Small to Medium Enterprises to be represented in the Māori eonomy.

 The next paper fits within the general issue and is titled An iwi homeland: Country of the heart.
 This paper was written by Adreanne Ormond and Johanna Ormond alongside the people of Rongomaiwāhine from Māhia Peninsula.
 The research presented in this article draws upon qualitative interviews with iwi members from Rongomaiwāhine to explore the notion of an iwi homeland.